 Azelaic acid is a godsend for acne-prone skin.
 To start with, it has anti-inflammatory properties that reduce redness and inflammation.
 Guess what acne is?
 An inflammatory disease!
 Plus, itt treats mild to moderate forms of acne.
 It’s a good alternative to both benzoyl peroxide and tretinoin – and way gentler on the skin.
 Like that weren’t enough, it fades away dark spots and brightens the complexion.
 Paula’s Choice 10% Azelaic Booster pairs it with salicylic acid, an oil-soluble antioxidant that gets inside the pores and exfoliates them from within.
 Bye, bye acne!

-Available at: Cult Beauty, Dermstore, Feel Unique, Net-A-Porter, Nordstrom, and Paula’s Choice
+Available at: Cult Beauty, Dermstore, Net-A-Porter, Paula’s Choice, Sephora and SpaceNK

 Related: Why Salicylic Acid Is Key To Spot-Free Skin

 Obagi Medical Nu-Derm Blend Fx ($110.00)

 Obagi Medical Nu-Derm Blend Fx is expensive, but worth it.
 This rich cream uses arbutin to inhibit the enzymes that cause pigmentation and fade away dark spots.
 It’s one of the most effective ingredients for sun spots out there.
 But what sets it apart is the sprinkle of antioxidants, including Vitamins C and E, to prevent premature wrinkles.
 A little goes a loooooong way.
 Good thing, considering the price!

 Active Ingredients: Arbutin, Vitamin C, and Vitamin E.

 Benefits: Fades away dark spots and fights wrinkles.